COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 Running the sampler
 ===================

-With all the pieces in place, you can run the sampler with :class:`~cosmic.sample.stroopwafel.AdaptiveSampler`.
+Now we can put it all together!
+You can run the sampler with the main :class:`~cosmic.sample.stroopwafel.AdaptiveSampler` class.
 The most important arguments are the parameter space, the total number of systems to evolve, the batch size, the BSE physics settings, the hit function, the ``derive_params`` function (if needed), and the rejection function.
 See the API documentation (:class:`~cosmic.sample.stroopwafel.AdaptiveSampler`) for a full list of options.

-The examples below demonstrate how you could go about this.
+Let's try this out with a few examples.

 Examples
 --------